Lake Paterswoldsemeer cycle route

-The work on the Paterswoldsemeer will be completed in March 2025.
+The work on lake Paterswoldsemeer will be completed in March 2025.
 The Noorderzijlvest Water Authority has taken various measures to improve water quality.
-Curious about the changes?
-We have put together a special tour of Paterswoldsemeer.
+Are you interested in the changes?
+We have put together a special tour of lake Paterswoldsemeer.
 View the cycling map here and a number of highlights along the cycle route, such as the fish passage and fish forests, the newly constructed forest sand path, and the nature-friendly banks.
 The route is also ideal for walking.

 Background information

-Between 2018 and 2024, the Noorderzijlvest Water Authority took various measures to improve the water quality of Lake Paterswoldsemeer.
-To celebrate the completion of the work, a cycling route has been created.
-During a tour of Lake Paterswoldsemeer, you will learn more about the measures that have been taken, iconic highlights, and cultural-historical sights.
+Between 2018 and 2024, the Noorderzijlvest Water Authority took various measures to improve the water quality of lake Paterswoldsemeer.
+To celebrate the completion of the work, a cycle route has been created.
+On a ride around lake Paterswoldsemeer, you will learn more about the measures that have been taken, iconic highlights, and cultural-historical sights.
 Enjoy your bike ride!

 What can I see along the way?

-Read more below about all twenty important locations along the cycle route and the impact of the measures implemented on water and nature.
+Read more below about the twenty important sites along the cycle route and the impact of the implemented measures on water and nature.

 View the route